This post may contain affiliate links.

-Ragdoll cats are quite a unique cat breed that is better known for its size as well as its gentleness.
+Ragdoll cats are quite a unique cat breed that is better known for their size as well as their gentleness.
 What comes with their great size is the nutrition requirements that follow.
-Ragdolls are known for always being hungry as they enjoy eating and sometimes over eating.
+Ragdolls are known for always being hungry as they enjoy eating and sometimes overeating.

-The problem starts when they tend to always be hungry even after feeding they become vocal, clingy and demand more food.
-Generally, they do require more energy to sustain their large bodies, however, prolonged hunger could be health-related, habit or other underlying issues.
+The problem starts when they tend to always be hungry even after feeding they become vocal, clingy, and demand more food.
+Generally, they do require more energy to sustain their large bodies, however, prolonged hunger could be a health-related, habit or other underlying issue.
 To answer this fully, below are 10 reasons why your ragdoll is always hungry.

 1. It’s a Growth Phase.

 Ragdolls are big cats and they require a lot more food than other household cats.
 Owners often complain about how demanding their ragdolls are for food, especially kittens, without even acknowledging the changes their bodies are undergoing.
 At this stage of development normally below 18 months is when they are at their worst in terms of hunger.
 Ragdoll kittens will eat anything they get their paws on and will devour it.

 At this stage of development, the ragdoll kittens undergo tremendous growth.
 This growth is so rapid that they constantly feel hungry.
 For this reason, it is advised that ragdoll kittens be given free food to eat whenever they feel like it.
 Remember all kittens and young cats have periodic growth spurts until they are fully grown and they need more food at such times, in order to build strong bones and muscles.

 This uncontrollable appetite usually fades away after 18-24 months, with some kittens ditching this habit way sooner.

 2. Fast Metabolism.